 Spinal fusion surgery does not automatically mean you can’t have a normal pregnancy or delivery, but it could affect your likelihood of receiving an epidural with scoliosis.
-The concerns regarding scoliosis surgery and epidurals generally is in regards to the risks of inserting the epidural needle into an area with extensive surgical hardware.
+The general concern regarding scoliosis surgery and epidurals is in regards to the risks of inserting the epidural needle into an area with extensive surgical hardware.

 How Can I Support My Body During Pregnancy and Delivery?

 Your physical condition can make a big difference in the outcome of your delivery.
 Stretches can help relieve back pain, while strengthening exercises help support the birthing process and improve the baby’s positioning.
 Regular chiropractic adjustments to keep your spine in alignment can also be beneficial to your baby’s position.

 If you have scoliosis and are considering becoming pregnant, there are treatments that can help prepare your body for the process.
 Through brain-muscle retraining and nutritional support, you can stop scoliosis progression and reduce pain to pave the way for an easier pregnancy.